- State Budget delivers record $12 billion infrastructure investment in regional WA

-A total $541.3 million will be invested to continue funding regional school bus services around the State, with $48.6 million to establish the Regional Digital Connectivity Program to improve mobile and internet coverage in the country.
+A total of $541.3 million will be invested to continue to fund regional school bus services around the State, with $48.6 million to establish the Regional Digital Connectivity Program to improve mobile and internet coverage in the country.

 Regional WA TAFEs will share in around $200 million a year for vocational education and training, career and employment advice, and TAFE support services.